Ahmed-M-Osman1/Evaluate-a-News-Article/README.md

 This project is a part of become react & redux FWD scholarship (https://egfwd.com/) at Udacity (https://www.udacity.com/).

+The goal of this project is to give you practice with:

+- Setting up Webpack
+- Sass styles
+- Webpack Loaders and Plugins
+- Creating layouts and page design
+- Service workers
+- Using APIs and creating requests to external urls

+This project use Natural language processing (NLP) to evaluate web article.

+> Natural language processing (NLP) is a subfield of computer science, information engineering, and artificial intelligence
+> concerned with the interactions between computers and human (natural) languages, in particular how to program computers to
+> process and analyze large amounts of natural language data.

 ## Author:
 Ahmed M.Osman,
 a Biochemist who graduated from the faculty of Science Cairo University with an excellent web developer background, which I used to provide professional web design and coding services.
 I found my passion for programming after I had left my previous job as a researcher in the virology and immunology field.